-Parents/guardians are encouraged to take an active role in our child care centre and regularly discuss what their child(ren) are experiencing with our program.
+Parents/guardians are encouraged to take an active role in our home child care agency and regularly discuss what their child(ren) are experiencing with our staff and home child care providers.
 As supported by our program statement, we support positive and responsive interactions among the children, parents/guardians, child care providers and staff, and foster the engagement of and ongoing communication with parents/guardians about the program and their children.
-Our staff are available to engage parents/guardians in conversations and support a positive experience during every interaction.
+Our home visitors are available to engage parents/guardians in conversations and support a positive experience during every interaction.

-All issues and concerns raised by parents/guardians are taken seriously by The HUB and will be addressed.
+All issues and concerns raised by parents/guardians are taken seriously by Home Visitor and will be addressed.
 Every effort will be made to address and resolve issues and concerns to the satisfaction of all parties and as quickly as possible.
 Issues/concerns may be brought forward verbally or in writing.
 Responses and outcomes will be provided verbally, or in writing upon request.
 The level of detail provided to the parent/guardian will respect and maintain the confidentiality of all parties involved.

-An initial response to an issue or concern will be provided to parents/guardians within two (2) business day(s).
+An initial response to an issue or concern will be provided to parents/guardians within 2 business day(s).
 The person who raised the issue/concern will be kept informed throughout the resolution process.
 Investigations of issues and concerns will be fair, impartial and respectful to parties involved.